drc-cs/FALL24-CS326/lectures/L16_natural_language_processing_ii/slides.md

 ### Multi-criteria Optimization

-Re-ranking allows for the consideration of additional factors beyond similarity, such as document quality, recency, and 'authoritativeness'.
+Consideration of additional factors beyond similarity, such as document quality, recency, and 'authoritativeness'.

 ### User Feedback

-Re-ranking can also be used to incorporate user feedback into the retrieval process.
+Incorporate user feedback into the retrieval process.
 For example, if a user clicks on a document, it can be re-ranked higher in future searches.

 </div>